 - “How can clinicians and the care delivery systems they work in help me make the best decisions about my health and health care?”

-Our Health Science Center Patient Engagement Studio began in February of 2016, and was modeled after a similar initiative at Vanderbilt University (Learn more about Vanderbilt’s Community Engagement Studio at Vanderbilt here and here).
-A Studio Board guides the Patient Engagement Studio that includes three scientists (experienced in quality initiatives), three academic physician clinicians from the Greenville Health System, a Patient Experience expert, and 8-12 patient partners (“experts”).
+Our Health Science Center Patient Engagement Studio began in February of 2016, and was modeled after a similar initiative at Vanderbilt University- Community Engagement Studio. ).
+A Studio Board guides the Patient Engagement Studio that includes three scientists (experienced in quality initiatives), three academic physician clinicians from the Prisma Health – Upstate, a Patient Experience expert, and 8-12 patient partners (“experts”).
+Follow the link to learn more about, community engagement studios and about patient engagement in research.